Understanding Leasing in Indonesia

 3. Application:

-The lessee submits an application to the chosen lessor.
+The lessee applies to the chosen lessor.
 The application includes details about the lessee, the asset to be leased, the lease term, and other relevant information.
 The lessor evaluates the application and conducts credit checks, if necessary.

 4. Credit Approval: